Readless vs Substack Reader (2026)

 - Substack Reader is Substack-only; Readless works with all newsletter platforms

-- With 35M Substack subscriptions, readers need smarter consumption tools
+- With 5M+ paid Substack subscriptions(Substack's official About page), readers need smarter consumption tools

 The Fundamental Difference